jpellman/jpellman.github.io/_posts/2017-11-26-posts-i-want-to-write.md

  * A Philosophical Treatment of Scientific Reproducibility with a particular focus on [convergence](https://en.wikipedia.org/wiki/CFEngine#Convergence) (as per CFEngine / math).
  * Using Infrastructure as Code ([Ansible](https://www.ansible.com/)) and [CWL](http://www.commonwl.org/) for Reproducible Workflows
  * How to Translate the Culture and Tooling of Electronic Musicians (via flow-based programming tools like [Max](https://en.wikipedia.org/wiki/Max_(software) / [Pd](https://en.wikipedia.org/wiki/Pure_Data))) to the Scientific and Library Fields
+ * An Overview of the Various Ways to Add Metadata to Arbitrary Digital Files